Metcalf Cup and Prize and Metcalf Awards for Excellence in Teaching

-The Cup and Prize and the Awards were established in 1973 by a gift from the late Dr. Arthur G. B. Metcalf to create “a systematic procedure for the review of the quality of teaching at Boston University and the identification and advancement of those members of the faculty who excel as teachers.”
+The Metcalf Cup and Prize and Metcalf Awards were established in 1973 by a gift from the late alumnus and Boston University Trustee, Dr. Arthur G. B. Metcalf, to create “a systematic procedure for the review of the quality of teaching at Boston University and the identification and advancement of those members of the faculty who excel as teachers.”

 The Metcalf Prize and Award winners are selected by the Provost’s Faculty Teaching Awards Committee, which consists of the Chair, a committee member from the previous year, the current Metcalf Prize and Award winners, and the current United Methodist Scholar/Teacher of the Year.
 The committee also includes two students: one Harold C. Case Scholarship winner and one Dean Elsbeth Melville Scholarship winner.

 Over the course of the year, the committee solicits and reviews supporting materials from the candidates: short essays on their approaches to teaching, course syllabi, student evaluations, graded assignments, samples of student feedback, documents to support learning, other interactive and/or web-based course materials, and letters of recommendation from the candidates’ department chairs.
 The members of the committee visit the classes of the finalists and, in the spring, present their recommendations to the University President.
 The Cup and Prize and the Awards are presented annually at Commencement.

 Students, alumni, staff, and members of the faculty at Boston University are invited to nominate candidates for the 2015 Metcalf Awards.
 Letters of nomination (about one page) should briefly detail how the candidate meets the criteria below.
 Please send letters of nomination to the Associate Provost for Undergraduate Affairs at email@example.com.